Griffiths Brothers Gin - Meet the Makers

-What made you decide to create your gin / what's the inspiration behind your gin?
+What made you decide to create your gin and what's the inspiration behind it?

 I have had a long fascination with spirits and how they are made, particularly gin.
 My brother and myself have always thought about how great it would be to start a distillery where we have lived most of our lives.